 Like both Perry and Mumford, Andres Duany points to the inevitability of modern suburban traffic and the pragmatic reality of an “arterially bounded” neighborhood unit as a way of creating viable residential neighborhoods.
 Yet for all his vociferous debating with Murrain on the issue, he has developed a series of diagrams that do seem to reconcile the inward-turning Perry concept, turning away from the arterial, with a Transit-Oriented Development concept that centers on its arterial (Figures three, four).
 Though he offers this as a tool in his toolkit, Duany argues that it is simply impossible to maintain continuous walkable urbanism, and therefore an inward-turning Perry diagram, or even an outright superblock, may be appropriate.

+However, Baird et al (Baird, Feeley, Russell, & Wong, 2010) argue that it is exactly the continuity of the urban fabric that has enacted the self-organized, and in fact continuously changing and adapting, formation of neighborhoods in historical cities up to the advent of Professional Theories of Urban Design in at the turn of the XXth century.
+Because the neighborhood is essentially a social construct made of ever-changing and layered systems of personal and collective links within and across cultural boundaries, what space can ad indeed used to contribute to neighborhood is fundamentally the continuity of accessibility in welcoming environmental conditions.
+That continuity is in fact essential to enable the purely social dynamics of neighborhood happening, and can’t be dismissed altogether without fundamentally undermining the social cohesion of urban communities, their identity and place attachment, and ultimately the same notion of city.

-Duany’s colleagues argue that the mobility demands of modern cities can be met even as they maintain a continuous fabric of diverse walkability – what Jacobs termed “thoroughgoing city mobility and fluidity of use.”
+Duany’s colleagues in New Urbanism argue that the mobility demands of modern cities can be met even as they maintain a continuous fabric of diverse walkability – what Jacobs termed “thoroughgoing city mobility and fluidity of use.”
 As evidence, they point to several empirical examples of successful modern cities that do a reasonably good job of the latter.
 An intriguing example – and a darling of many New Urbanist planners on both sides of the Perry debate – is Portland, Oregon.
-By accident of history, by virtue of visionary planners inspired by Jacobs, or by a combination, Portland has managed to achieve many of Jacobs’ key generators of diversity: mixed use, small blocks, a mix of old and new buildings, and (at least by US standards) concentration of population and activities.
+By accident of history, by virtue of visionary planners inspired by Jacobs, or by a combination, Portland has managed to achieve many of Jacobs’ key generators of diversity: mixed use, small blocks, 400mts apart main street layout, a mix of old and new buildings, and (at least by US standards) concentration of population and activities.
 It does so while maintaining a relatively successful modern economy.

 Portland has also managed, to a remarkable degree, to maintain a continuous walkable urban fabric, even across the kinds of barriers that Jacobs warned against: rivers, freeways, large parks, schools, industrial areas, even shopping malls and hospitals.
-By continuing the walkable small-block grid through these uses – and often allowing them to span the grid with bridges and tunnels – the city demonstrates that large-use functions can be accommodated within small-grained urban areas, thereby avoiding what Jacobs called “border vacuums.”
+By continuing the walkable small-block grid through these uses – and often allowing them to span the grid with bridges and tunnels – the city demonstrates that large-use specialist functions can be accommodated within small-grained urban areas, thereby avoiding what Jacobs called “border vacuums.”
 The most challenging uses, freeways, are submerged in key neighborhoods, while the street grid continues overhead.
 (Figures xx)